mdoruska/Bioeconomic_Model/README.md

 Step 3: Run the file Bieconomic_Simulation_Code.jl.
 This file produces the simulation results for the paper.
 It outputs the .csv files in this repository which can be used to directly replicate the paper's figures.

+Step 4: Run the main results figure file, Bioeconomic_Model_Main_Results.do.

-Step 4: Run the additional .do and .jl files to replicate the papers figures and tables.
+Step 5.
+Run the additional .do files and .jl files to replicate the additional figures and tables.

 # Contact Information